DAF Paddock Modelling Program

-The DAF Queensland Paddock modelling project was part of a joint initiative of the Australian and Queensland governments to improve water quality in the Great Barrier Reef (the Reef) through improved land management in catchments adjacent to the Reef (Reef Plan 2009).
+The Department of Agriculture and Fisheries (DAF) Paddock modelling project was part of a joint initiative of the Australian and Queensland governments to improve water quality in the Great Barrier Reef (the Reef) through improved land management in catchments adjacent to the Reef (Reef Plan 2009).
 Under the Reef Plan Paddock to Reef program the impacts of investment in improved agricultural management practices on water quality entering the Reef were modelled.
 Paddock scaled models were used to demonstrate the effects of management practice adoption and to inform the catchment scale models.
 The catchment scale models represent loads of pollutants entering the Great Barrier Reef lagoon from rivers.

 Achieving a minimum of 50% late dry season ground cover is an important Reef Plan and Reef Rescue target to improve water quality in the Reef.
 Modelling suggests that achieving a minimum of 50% late dry season ground cover every year is unlikely for conservatively grazed pastures in the variable climate of the Reef catchments, and that runoff and soil loss could be significant during the drier years when surface covers are below 30%.